 Evert Geradts was one of the main representatives of the Dutch underground comix movement of the 1970s.
-Born in The Hague, he had several non-artistic jobs before publishing his first strip, 'De Diertjes', in Hitweek in 1968.
+Born in The Hague, he had several non-artistic jobs before publishing his first strip, 'De Diertjes', in the underground weekly Hitweek in 1968.
 This was followed by several other short strips for Hitweek/Aloha in the period 1968-73, such as 'Moe Koe' and 'Jan Zeiloor'.
-Shortly afterwards, several magazines took an interest in his work, which is characterized by a mildly critical look at society.
+Shortly afterwards, other magazines took an interest in his work, which is characterized by a mildly critical look at society.
 Geradts, who was an avid collector of American comics and jazz records, drew most of his inspiration from US comics culture.
 Among his artistic influences were Walt Kelly's 'Pogo', the 'Donald Duck' comics by Carl Barks, Tex Avery cartoons and Al Capp's 'Li'l Abner'.